Destiny 2 Cross Save is Live, How to Play Your Guardians on Any Platform

 - If you currently play on multiple platforms, your other Guardians will not be lost, but will effectively go into hibernation and won’t be accessible unless you deactivate Cross Save.

 - Now when you log in to Destiny 2 on any of the linked platforms, the Guardians, gear, Triumphs, and progress on your Active Account will be there for you to play.
+There will be an indicator in-game that Cross Save is enabled.

 - Cross Save is an ongoing feature, not a one-time transfer, so you can play on any different platform at will and have everything available as you move among them.
 Earn a sweet gun on PS4 in the morning, use it to get some cool armor on PC in the afternoon, and take that armor right back to your PS4 that night.